Unramifiedness of weight one Hilbert Hecke algebras: Hilbert modular forms in finite characteristic

 \begin{cor} The weight of any non-zero parallel weight $1$ cuspform is minimal. \end{cor}

-\begin{proof} If the minimal weight $k$ is not $\sum_{\sigma \in \Sigma} \sigma$, then by Corollary~\ref{cor:minfil1} we already know that there exists $\fp\mid p$ such that $k_\sigma=0$ for all $\sigma\in \Sigma_\fp$.
-By Proposition~\ref{prop:cusp-zero}, there does not exist non-zero cuspforms in that weight, proving the corollary. \end{proof}
+\begin{proof} Let $f$ be a non-zero cuspform of parallel weight $1$ and let $k$ be its minimal weight.
+Suppose the minimal weight $k$ is not $\sum_{\sigma \in \Sigma} \sigma$.
+Then by Corollary~\ref{cor:minfil1} we already know that there exists $\fp\mid p$ such that $k_\sigma=0$ for all $\sigma\in \Sigma_\fp$.
+Moreover, as the generalised Hasse invariants do not vanish at any cusp (see Lemma~\ref{qexplem}), we have constructed a \emph{non-zero cuspform} of weight $k$, contradicting Proposition~\ref{prop:cusp-zero}.
+This proves the corollary. \end{proof}